 For over thirty years, a group of adults have been meeting one Friday a month at noon for a reading.
 Currently the members rotate turns in facilitating the discussion and providing refreshments.
 Members either purchase their own copies of the books or read copies acquired by the library on interlibrary loan.
-For more information about this group, please call Kathy Powers, Assistant Director.
+For more information about this group, please call Sandy Raymond, Assistant Director.

 Information about our Noontime Book Group:

 Our evening book group starts on Monday, Oct 4th at 7:30pm.
 The focus is on current literary fiction, with the odd classic or genre work thrown in.
 Meetings are roughly every four weeks on Mondays at 7:30pm.
 Reference Librarian Andy Moore has selected the books and will lead the first discussion, with the hope that a different participant will moderate each following month.
 No registration required.

 In July of 2014, we launched Wayland Library’s first nonfiction book group.
 This group focuses on relatively recent nonfiction, though occasionally, we may add an older work to the schedule when there is interest.
 We meet on the third Monday of each month, from 7-9 PM, in the Raytheon Room.
 Participants may either purchase their own copies of the books, or read copies acquired by the library.
 Library copies are available for check out at the circulation desk in advance of each book group meeting.
 For more information about this group, please call Nancy McMenemy-McColm at 508-358-2311 or email her at email@example.com. "